Home PVD Prestige-Carbon range

 What are the advantages of PVD technology?

-This process greatly increases resistance to wear, abrasion, friction and corrosion.
-As a result, component life is greatly extended.
+This process significantly increases resistance to wear, abrasion, and friction.
+As a result, the service life of the components is greatly extended.

 Standard thicknesses are of the order of 3µm and deposition is carried out on finished parts.